 JenMarie Zeleznak was born in 1984 in Cleveland, Ohio.
 She received her MFA from the Savannah College of Art and Design and her BFA from Cleveland Institute of Art.
-She teaches at Lakeland Community College and Youngstown State University.
-JenMarie Zeleznak is represented by the Diehl Gallery in Jackson, Wyoming.
+She currently lives in Sierra Vista, Arizona where she works as an Art Professor at Cochise College.
+JenMarie Zeleznak is represented by the Diehl Gallery in Jackson, Wyoming and is an Associate Member of the Society of Animal Artists (SAA).
 Her work has been featured in American Art Collector, Art Galleries and Artists of the South, Savannah Homes, Southwest Art, and Images West magazines.

 I Do Not See You, But Love You Blindly (Like This, I Want You)

 For A Second There, I Thought You Disappeared